 Professional fees.
-The \$3.7 million increase in professional fees in 2021, as compared to 2020, was primarily the result of \$3.6 million of consulting and legal expenses incurred in the second quarter of 2021 related to the settlement of a tax issue.
+For the year ended December 31, 2022, professional fees decreased \$4.1 million as compared to the same period in 2021.
+In 2021, the Company incurred \$3.6 million of consulting and legal expenses related to the settlement of a tax issue, as previously discussed.